abdullah-Ikram-0599/Agentic-AI-Application-with-py-libp2p-SeaLion-LiteLLM-EtherCalc-Integration/README.md

 http://localhost:8000/sea-lion-agent-collaboration
 ```

-The application automatically appends agent operations to this room.
+The application automatically appends agent operations to this room in real-time.

 ---